The first significant aspect of the report is that the Act incorporated NO mechanism to assess how the law is performing

 The main issue we faced was the lack of a performance measurement system pertaining to assessing Washington’s GMA.
 Although there are indicators that have been adopted by a few jurisdictions to assess their performance, we found that they defined or interpreted the same legislative goals in a variety of ways due to the huge variations in economic, environment, demography, geography and administrative structure across jurisdictions.
 Furthermore, since only a few jurisdictions utilize performance measurements to assess their outcomes from their comprehensive plans, it suggests that most jurisdictions update their comprehensive plans without truly understanding their outcomes.

-Today, when attending hearings of jurisdictional meeting, city and county staff complain about the work load of complying with GMA.
-At a recent meeting, staff suggested that applicants be charged with outside consultant fees for reviewing and overseeing their applications as the local staff’s time was consumed with state mandated compliance work.
+Today, when attending hearings of jurisdictional meeting, city and county staff complain about the workload of complying with GMA.
+At a recent meeting, the staff suggested that applicants be charged with outside consultant fees for reviewing and overseeing their applications as the local staff’s time was consumed with state-mandated compliance work.
 So the suggested solution was to charge the application fee and then assess the applicant for review and processing time by outside consultants.
-What ever happen to application fees covering the cost of the application?
+Whatever happens to application fees covering the cost of the application?

 Stay Tuned to The Sentinel.
-We’ll continue to review, discect and comment on the Ruckelshaus Center’s 439 page Growth Management Report (GMA) but thought the initial comments within the summary were significant enough to make note of and pass along to you.
+We’ll continue to review, dissect and comment on the Ruckelshaus Center’s 439-page Growth Management Report (GMA) but thought the initial comments within the summary were significant enough to make note of and pass along to you.